meilisearch/specifications/text/0096-auto-batching.md

 ##### 3.1.1.2. `batchUid` generation

-The identifier chosen for the `task` `batchUid` field corresponds to the `uid` value of the first task grouped within a batch.
-The batch identifiers are unique and ascending.
+The batch identifiers are unique and strictly increasing.

 #### 3.1.2.
 Impacts on `task` API resource

 - The different tasks grouped in a batch are processed within the same transaction.
 If a task fails within a batch, the whole batch fails.
-- A `batchUid` field is only added on fully-qualified `task` API objects.
-It corresponds to the `task` `uid` value of the first task grouped within a batch. `batchUid` values are unique and in ascending order.
+- A `batchUid` field is only added on fully-qualified `task` API objects. `batchUid` values are unique and strictly increasing.
 - Tasks within the same batch share the same values for the `startedAt`, `finishedAt`, `duration` fields, and the same `error` object if an error occurs for a `task` during the batch processing.
 - If a batch contains many `tasks`, the `task` `details` `indexedDocuments` is identical in all `tasks` belonging to the same processed `batch`.